 - Distribute safety related articles and accident recaps to company personnel

 - Act as liaison with safety organizations (formal and informal) on matters of industry safety concerns

 - Participate in all outside safety audits (Wyvern, ARG/US, IS-BAO, etc.), and address corrective actions, as necessary

-- Attend CASS and airport meetings, as required
+- Attend airport meetings, as required

 - Conduct a ‘Welcome to SMS’ class for new employees

 - Conduct and/or arrange for Remote Base audits (initial and yearly)

 - Conduct employee (safety) meetings to promote safety